SolomonKnudson/CLI-TicTacToe/README.md

 ---

 * Wins are calculated by counting the number of board slots the current player has in a row and seeing if it's equal to whichever side of the board is smaller.
+Winner always starts.

 * If playing on a 4x8 board, players must get 4 in a row vertically/diagonally and 8 laterally.